TomasHubelbauer/infinite-bidirectional-capped-scroll/README.md

 ### Achieve smooth scroll on the horizontal axis as well

 ### Fix behavior on Firefox, when scrolling to the end it starts oscilating

+### Package up as an ESM library and add depending instructions to the readme

+Host using GitHub Pages to get a URL with the correct MIME.